ewwmy/cheatsheets/typescript-en.md

     const methodName = (typeof propertyKey === 'string' ? propertyKey : '[symbol]')

     descriptor.value = function(...args: any[]) {
-      // get metadata with the indexes of the argumanes for this method (when the method is called) const positiveParams: number[] = Reflect.getOwnMetadata(PositiveMetadataKey, target, propertyKey) if (positiveParams) {
+      // get metadata with the indexes of the parameters registered with `@Positive` for this method const registeredParams: number[] = Reflect.getOwnMetadata(PositiveMetadataKey, target, propertyKey) if (registeredParams) {
-        for (const index of positiveParams) {
+        for (const index of registeredParams) {
           // check whether the value of the parameter registered with `@Positive` not less than 0 if (args[index] < 0) {
             throw new Error(`The value of the argument \`${index}\` in \`${methodName}\` must be positive, but ${args[index]} was passed`)